JsBergbau/MiTemperature2/README.md

 #!/bin/bash
 echo $@ >> data.txt
 ```
-Gives in data.txt `sensorname,temperature,humidity,humidityCalibrated,batteryLevel MySensor 20.19 39 33 99`
+Gives in data.txt `sensorname,temperature,humidity,humidityCalibrated,batteryLevel,timestamp MySensor 20.19 39 33 99 1578485287`

-If successive measurements contain the same data no data is send.
-So only changed data is reported to the callback.
-It is recommended to use the --round option, otherwise there is a lot of noise with changing the temperature in the second decimal place.
+Whereas the timestamp is in the Unix timestamp format in UTC (seconds since 1.1.1970 00:00).

+There is an option not to report identical data to the callback.
+To distinguish between a failure and constantly the same values have been read, the option takes the number after which identical measurements the data is reportet to the callback.
+Use the `--skipidentical N` for this.
+E.g. `--skipidentical 1` means 1 identical measurement is skipped, so only every second identical measurement is reportet to callback.
+I recommend numbers between 10 and 50, giving at least every minute respectively 5 minutes a call to the callback script (With 10 and 50 the actual time is slightly higher than 1 respectively 5 minutes).
+It is recommended to use the `--round` and `--debounce` option, otherwise there is a lot of noise with changing the temperature.
+See https://github.com/JsBergbau/MiTemperature2/issues/2

 Because of the implementation batterylevel is read after the first data received from sensor.
 This means after startup the first batteryvalue reported is always zero.
 After the second temperature reading the correct batterie value is passed to the callback function and updated via the --battery Option

 All data received from the sensor is stored in a list and transmitted sequentially.
 This means if your backend like influxdb is not reachable when a new measurement is received, it will be tried again later (currently waiting 5 seconds before the next try).
 Thus no data is lost when your storage engine has some trouble.
 There is no upper limit (the only limit should be the RAM).
 Keep this in mind when specifing a wrong backend.

 "sendToInflux.sh" is an example script for sending the data to influxdb via http-API.
+Precision was set to the level of seconds.
+This gives better compression ratios in influxdb.